Skip to main content

 The Implications for Digital Marketing Strategy

-The broader takeaway for professionals in digital marketing strategy is to maintain a fact-driven approach.
-Real engagement data whether from platform analytics, third-party tools, or customer journey tracking should inform decisions more than press releases or company claims.
+The broader takeaway for professionals working on digital marketing strategy is to maintain a fact-driven approach.
+Real engagement data. whether from platform analytics, third-party tools, or customer journey tracking. should inform decisions more than press releases or company claims.

 Error and Transparency Margins

 Marketers ought to know that platform measurements are reportable at will.
-An individual statistic such as highest engagement days ever is impressive until you realise that it could only be applied to a particular group of users or device models.
-This kind of selective reporting belongs to the process of creating a story that will enable a platform to sell ads or gain new users as opposed to being completely transparent.
+An individual statistic such as "highest engagement days ever" is impressive until you realize that it could apply only to a particular group of users or device models.
+This kind of selective reporting belongs to the process of creating a story that will enable a platform to sell ads or gain new users, as opposed to being completely transparent.

 Social Media Agencies' Function